josh-mc/discretefit/cran-comments.md

 There were no ERRORs or WARNINGs.

-There is one NOTE because this is the first submission of this package.
+There is one NOTE which, as I understand it, is just a reminder to check that the submission is from the package maintainer.